-February 4, 2019 Please join the Middle Neighborhoods Community of Practice on Thursday, February 21, 2019 for a webinar on future middle neighborhoods research.
-The webinar will feature a presentation on new research ideas by Alan Mallach, senior fellow at the Center for Community Progress, who has been leading the middle neighborhoods research agenda with the […]
+If you couldn’t join the Middle Neighborhoods Community of Practice on Thursday, February 21, 2019 for the webinar on future middle neighborhoods research, you can watch the recording here.
+The webinar, now available for download, features a presentation on new research ideas by Alan Mallach, senior fellow at the Center for Community Progress, who has been […]

 Despite the increased market demand from Millenials and others to live in cities, many U.S. cities face the challenges of holding their populations and keeping neighborhoods from falling into decline.
 These cities include Detroit, Cleveland, and Baltimore and many others where a central public policy issue is strengthening neighborhoods to hold and grow a population base while improving the overall local economy.
 These cities have a long history of working to improve their most distressed neighborhoods—with the federal government an intermittent partner in this strategy.